Dance "Schuhplattln"

 Selected accommodations in South Tyrol

-- Cosy apartments with modern comfort
+- Individual apartments with nostalgic charm

-- Farm animals & farm produce
+- Farm animals & farm products

-- Garden with sunbathing lawn & barbecue area
+- Garden with playground & barbecue area